carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 ::: challenge

-## The challenges of creating reproducible and reuseble worflos
+## The challenges of creating reproducible and reusable workflows

 What personal challenges have you encountered to making your own research practices reproducible and reusable?